Making A Splash With Project WET

 Since 1993, we have partnered with Project Water Education for Teachers (Project WET) to help teach over 250,000 children across the country about water-related issues.

-In the various communities where we operate, Nestlé Waters North America sponsors and hosts Project WET festivals that are part of a national water science and education program; inviting local students to learn about water-related topics through hands-on activities led by Nestlé Waters employee volunteers and Wildlands staff.
+In the various communities where we operate, we sponsor and host Project WET festivals that are part of a national water science and education program; inviting local students to learn about water-related topics through hands-on activities led by employee volunteers and Wildlands staff.

 - Through Project WET, we provide funding to the Annis Water Resources Institute at Grand Valley State University, coordinating an annual water festival each year in Mecosta, Michigan where we work to educate approximately 300 third graders about the importance of hydration, recycling, and watershed preservation.